 Here are some great samples you can share with your doc:

 Lotus’ Letter – A truly excellent letter.
 Includes a detailed chart that provides a complete medical description of how and why she cannot function and work, plus excellent information on medical evidence.
 For Lyme Disease and Chronic Fatigue Syndrome.
+The basic structure of this letter could be helpful to use for any condition.

 Letter about Memory and Cognitive Problems – This is a superb letter written by a psychologist.
 It details the neurological and cognitive problems in a patient with Chronic Fatigue Syndrome.
 A letter like this could also be helpful for a patient with Lyme, toxic mold exposure, CIRS, MCS, mental health, or any other conditions that cause cognitive problems.